1. Aims of this Policy

 3.9.1. the Educational Visit has a specific and stated objective;

-3.9.2. the Activities and Events Officer/Group Leader show how their plans comply with legislation, regulations and guidance, including the School’s health and safety policy document and that the Director of Studies/Group Leader report back after the visit;
+3.9.2. the Activities and Events Officer and Group Leader show how their plans comply with legislation, regulations and guidance, including the School’s health and safety policy document and that the Director of Studies and the Group Leader reports to the Activities and Events Officer after the visit;

 3.9.3. they are informed about and assess less routine Educational Visits well in advance, and in particular, Hazardous Activities and those visits which involve an overnight stay or travel outside of the UK.